4729 views| 22 comments

 ALMOND FLOUR OR MEAL (GF): is made by grinding blanched (dark skin removed) almonds.
 It's a high fiber, high fat flour that adds moisture, flavor, texture and nutritional value to gluten free baked goods.
 See also NUT FLOUR.

-AMARANTH (GF): Is from a small seed that has a strong, sweet, spicy, nutty-flavor simiiar to graham crackers without the sweetness.
+AMARANTH FLOUR (GF): Is ground from a small seed that has a strong, sweet, spicy, nutty-flavor similar to graham crackers without the sweetness.
+Amaranth seed has been cultivated for 8000 years in Asia and South America.
 Best used as an accent flour in waffles, pancakes, cookies or muffins.
 Amaranth is 15 to 18 percent protein and very rich in iron.
+It contains 4.29% soluble dietary fiber and squalene, lysine, leucine, threonine, and valine amino acids.

 ARROWROOT FLOUR (GF) is a powdery white starch ground from the root of the tropical herb Maranta.
 It is an excellent thickener in sauces and gravies, adds body and texture to gluten free backed goods and works well as a batter coating or breading for chicken, fish and vegetables.
 It can be used in place of cornstarch in recipes if you're sensitive to corn.
 Substitute cup for cup.